-For submissions to CDER, SEND datasets are required when submitting a draft report as these data form the basis of regulatory decisions regarding nonclinical support for clinical development.
-SEND datasets will not be required for CBER submissions until March 15, 2023.
-If there are changes to the SEND datasets requiring resubmission with the final study report, resubmit the updated datasets using the 'replace' operator.
+For submissions to CBER and CDER, SEND datasets are required when submitting a draft report as these data form the basis of regulatory decisions regarding nonclinical support for clinical development in accordance with the dates specified in the Catalog.34 If there are changes to the SEND datasets requiring resubmission with the final study report, resubmit the updated datasets using the 'replace' operator.
 Information about using the 'replace' operator to update datasets can be found in Section 7.1.
-SEND datasets would not need to be resubmitted with the final report if there were no changes to the dataset from the draft report.
+SEND datasets would not need to be resubmitted with the final report if there were no changes